Symposium Date: January 20, 2014

 Location: Florida State University, Tallahassee, Florida USA

 The Florida State University College of Fine Arts announces the call for research and creative works proposals for the 2014 Art & Design for Social Justice Symposium.
-The Symposium is sponsored by the Department of Interior Design and Department of Art Education and will take place on the Florida State University campus in Tallahassee, Florida on Martin Luther King Day, January 20th, 2014.
+The Symposium is sponsored by the Department of Interior Architecture + Design and Department of Art Education and will take place on the Florida State University campus in Tallahassee, Florida on Martin Luther King Day, January 20th, 2014.

 Abstracts are solicited for presentations on topics that reflect how art and/or design, broadly interpreted, can be avenues of solution seeking for issues of social justice.
 Proposals are also welcome from fields other than art and design including medicine, social work, criminal justice, law, music, theatre and dance.
 Proposals are due by midnight, October 4th, 2013.
 The Art & Design for Social Justice Symposium, now in its 7th year, is national in scope with double blind review policy for research and creative proposals.
 Accepted narratives are published in the symposium’s proceedings, available online.

 Details of the call and how to submit a proposal are located at http://interiordesign.fsu.edu/Symposium/